 Kirkby-Geddes, E., King, N. and Bravington, A. (2012) Through the lens of social capital: An examination of people's experiences of community group participation in the context of a Healthy Living Centre, Journal of Community & Applied Social Psychology, 23, pp271-285. doi: 10.1002/casp.2118

 Brooks, J., King, N., Bravington, A., Hardy, B., Melvin, J. and Wilde, D. (2017) The Pictor technique: Exploring experiences of collaborative working from the perspectives of generalist and specialist nurses, in Brooks, J. and King, N., Applied qualitative research in psychology, London: Palgrave.

-King, N., Brooks, J. and Bravington, A. (2014) The Pictor technique: Exploring collaborative working in nursing, Methodspace: Sage Cases in Methodology, London: Sage Publications.
+King, N., Brooks, J. and Bravington, A. (2014) The Pictor technique: Exploring collaborative working in nursing, in Sage Research Methods Case Series, London: Sage Publications.

 Alison has a special interest in visual research methods, and retains a relationship as a Campus Working Partner at the University of Huddersfield on projects focusing on the theory and practice of visual techniques in qualitative research.
 Her Masters thesis trialled the application of a visual tool used in qualitative research interviews as a method of reflective practice for nursing and midwifery students, and she is currently undertaking further visual methods writing in relation to her PhD.

 2017: Do, delay or DNA?
 Attitudes towards cervical screening among women over 55 and the professionals who screen them, SEDA Research Group Conference, Hull, UK.

 2017: How to consider the social and material resources of cancer ‘survivors’: looking for clues using photo-elicitation, Ca-Pri (The Cancer and Primary Care Research International Network) Conference, Edinburgh, UK.